What degrees are offered?

 Who do I talk to?

-Please call the office at (940) 565-4458 to schedule an appointment to meet with the undergraduate advisor.
+Graduate advising is by appointment only.
+Please call the office at (940) 565-4458 to schedule an appointment with Dr. Ryan Boettger, Assistant Department Chair.